 Buying a piano is very exciting.
 However, before you do so, there are certain factors that you have to consider.
-Since purchasing a piano is a crucial investment, you should ensure that you get value for your money.
+Since purchasing a piano is a crucial investment, it’s important to ensure you get value for your money.

 You must seek a keyboard that suits your criteria, and the best way to do this is to conduct thorough research.
 There is a lot of work involved in doing your research and going through the many digital pianos sold on the market, trying to find out the most suitable one.